smartchicago/chicagoworksforyou/doc/API.md

 Path: `/services.json`

 Description: Return a list of all types of service requests stored in the database and count of each type.
+The database contains all Chicago service request data going back to Jan 1, 2008.

 Input: none